amitparmar-dev/portfolio/README.md

-# 🎨 Elegant Folio Factory
+# 🎨 Portfolio - Amit Parmar

 A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS.
 Features a beautiful hero section with portrait image, smooth scrolling navigation, and a complete mobile-responsive design.